dotnet/csharplang/meetings/2018/README.md

 - Base call syntax for default interface implementations
 - Range and Index indexers - where and why?
 (Immo)
+- Where can `#nullable` go?
+- Open issues with pattern matching

 ## Schedule when convenient